 In the 16th century, Spanish conquistadors such as Francisco Pizarro scoured South America, and Peru, in the search for El Dorado, a land of incomparable wealth.
 Today, Peru remains a land rich in cultural heritage, colorful history, and vibrant folkloric traditions.

-What You Need to Know About Traveling to Peru with Kids
+What You Need to Know About Vacationing in Peru with Kids

 From mystical Incan ruins nestled in the towering Andes Mountains to the abundant wildlife of the Amazon rainforests near Puerto Maldonado, Peru comes with endless adventure.
 Warm and hospitable, Peruvians heartily embrace children, making this a truly kid-friendly destination.